The Singles Network Ministries

 • A Single Friendly Church: 12 Steps to Growth by Christian Singles Mix, London, UK

-• Why Singles MInistry Isn't Growing by Bob Pierson
+• Why Singles Ministry Isn't Growing by Bob Pierson

 • Launching a Singles Ministry by Christianity Today